KnowageLabs/Knowage-Documentation/chapter_3/security_management/role_user.rst

 -  Create roles;
 -  Create users and associate profile attribute values and roles to them.

-Knowage supports the management of user profiles and roles through the **Profile Management** menu section.
-This menu is only visible to Knowage administrator and to the model administrator, since users and roles management is a critical operation that requires an appropriate level of responsibility.
+As shown before, Knowage supports the management of user's profiles and roles through the **Profile Management** menu section.
+This menu is only visible to Knowage administrators and model administrators, since users and roles management is a critical operation that requires an appropriate level of responsibility.

 The **Profile Management** menu section contains three sub-menu items: